Patent Law Treaty

-The Patent Law Treaty (PLT) is a treaty adopted by the World Intellectual Property Organization signed on 1 June 2000 in Geneva, Switzerland, by 53 States and the European Patent Organisation (an intergovernmental organization).
+The Patent Law Treaty (PLT) is a treaty adopted by the World Intellectual Property Organization (WIPO) on 1 June 2000 in Geneva, Switzerland.
 It entered into force on April 28, 2005.
 It aims at harmonizing and streamlining formal procedures such as the requirements to obtain a filing date for a patent application, the form and content of a patent application, and representation.
 The treaty "does not establish a uniform procedure for all parties to the PLT but leaves parties free to require fewer or more user-friendly requirements than those provided in the PLT."
-As of February 2023, the PLT had 43 contracting states.
+As of July 2026, the PLT had 44 contracting states, that includes the European Patent Organisation (EPO) and the Eurasian Patent Organization (EAPO).